Need a Ride

 programs is the way they break the age groups, so kids of similar

 ages are together.
-All families are given a pager which can be used
+All families are given a pager which can

-Kids 10 - 12 can sign themselves in and out; parents can be notified
+from a parent.
+Kids 10 - 12 can sign themselves in and out;

-by text messaging only if requested.
+parents can be notified by text messaging only if requested.

 Teens have their own area, The Stack.
-It is supervised
+It is

-and coffee are served and there are a variety of activities.
+drinks and coffee are served and there are a variety of activities.

-Oceaneer's Club is for smaller children with hands-on
+Oceaneer's Club is for smaller children with

-and contests.
+games, pool parties and contests.

 Kids get their own version of the Personal Navigator

 and can join their groups at any time.
-Their involvement can include
+Their involvement can

-mealtimes if desired.
+include mealtimes if desired.

-Flounder's Reef, the nursery on board, takes babies
+Flounder's Reef, the nursery on board, takes

-on their own for a while.
+time to be on their own for a while.

-Expert Disney Magic reviews are edited by Michelle, and
+Expert Disney Magic reviews are edited by Michelle,

-This objective information can help you choose just the right ship
+cruise community.
+This objective information can help you choose

-for your next cruise vacation.
+just the right ship for your next cruise vacation.

-for cruises to Caribbean, Mexico, and
+Prices for cruises to Caribbean,

-Vacations
+World Vacations

 Use this planning kit to find information about Orlando